ayrat555/el_monitorro/index.md

 /set_global_template - set global template.
 This template will be used for all subscriptions.
 If the subscription has its own template, the subscription template will be used.
 See /set_template for available fields.

 /get_global_template - get global template

+/get_filter url - get a filter for the subscription

+/set_filter url template - set filter, for example, /set_filter https://www.badykov.com/feed.xml telegram,bots.
+You'll start receiving posts only containing words in the filter.
+Use `!word` to stop receiving messages containing the specified `word`.
+You can combine regular filter words with ! filter words.
+For example, `!bot,telegram`

+/remove_filter url - remove filter
 ```

 ### Common info